Twisted Deformation Quantization of Algebraic Varieties: Twisted Quantization

 \begin{que} Let $X$ be a Calabi-Yau surface over $\K$ (e.g.\ an abelian surface or a K3 surface), and let $\alpha$ be a symplectic Poisson bracket on $\mcal{O}_X$ (namely any nonzero section of $\Gamma(X, \bwedge^{2}_{\mcal{O}_X} \mcal{T}_X)$).
 Consider the Poisson $\K[[\hbar]]$-deformation $\mcal{A} := \mcal{O}_X[[\hbar]]$, with formal Poisson bracket $\hbar \alpha$, and let $\gerbe{A}$ be the corresponding twisted deformation (see Example \ref{exa:19}).
 Let $\gerbe{B} := \opn{tw{.}quant}(\gerbe{A})$.
 Is $\gerbe{B}$ really twisted?
 If so, what is the significance of this phenomenon?
 Note that the obstruction classes for $\gerbe{B}$ can be calculated explicitly; but these calculations look quite complicated.
 Kontsevich [private communication] appears to think that the twisted deformation $\gerbe{B}$ is really twisted, and he has an indirect argument for that. \end{que}

-\begin{que} The construction of the $\mrm{L}_{\infty}$ quasi-isomorphism $\Psi_{\bsym{s}}$ in Theorem \ref{thm:13} relied on the explicit universal quantization formula of Kontsevich \cite{Ko1}.
-This is the reason for the condition $\R \subset \K$.
-But suppose another quantization formula is used in the case of formal power series (e.g.\ a rational form, see \cite{CV2}).
+\begin{que} The construction of the $\mrm{L}_{\infty}$ quasi-isomorphism $\Psi_{\bsym{s}}$ in Theorem \ref{thm:13} relied on the explicit universal formality quasi-isomorphism $\Upsilon$ of Kontsevich; see (\ref{eqn:extras.12}) above.
+But suppose another universal formality quasi-isomorphism $\Upsilon'$ is used.
 Then the twisted quantization map $\opn{tw{.}quant}$ may change.
 Indeed, it is claimed by Kontsevich \cite{Ko3} that the Grothendieck-Teichm\"uller group acts on the quantizations by changing the formality quasi-iso\-morphism (or in other words, the Drinfeld associator), and sometimes this action is nontrivial.
-The question is: does this action change the geometric nature of the resulting twisted associative deformation -- namely can it change from being really twisted to being untwisted? \end{que}
+The question is: does this action change the geometric nature of the resulting twisted associative deformation -- namely can it change from being really twisted to being not really twisted? \end{que}

-\begin{que} The only ``axioms'' we have for the twisted quantization map $\opn{tw{.}quant}$ are invariance with respect to $R \to R'$, \'etale $X' \to X$, preservation of first order brackets, and behavior on affine open sets.
-Are there more such axioms, that will make the twisted quantization unique (given a choice of formality quasi-iso\-morphism)?
-A possible direction might be the work of Calaque and Van den Bergh on \cite{CV2} on Hochschild cohomology and the Caldararu conjecture. \end{que}